 (d) Land Transportation Activities

-Taxpayers engaged in land transportation of passengers and cargo may opt to be taxed on a presumptive basis if their annual net sales do not exceed 5,000 development units.
+Taxpayers engaged in the land transportation of passengers and cargo may opt to be taxed on a presumptive basis if their annual net sales do not exceed 5,000 development units.
+Taxpayers leasing vehicles for the transportation of passengers by land from entities that determine their net taxable income on an actual basis may not opt to be taxed on a presumptive basis, even if they otherwise meet all the requirements for presumptive taxation.

 For new enterprises, the option may be exercised to the extent the value of the taxpayer’s assets, other than intangibles, does not exceed 10,000 development units.

 The net taxable income of these taxpayers is deemed to be equal to 10% of the fair market value of their vehicles, as determined by the SII at the beginning of each calendar year in which the first category tax is due.